anthonye2007/vr-software-engineering-post/post.md

-# Expected Productivity Gains From Virtual Reality Software Engineering Environments
+# Using Virtual Reality to Create Software: A Likely Future
-// # What if we could use VR to create software?

 I believe that software engineers could be more productive if they were able to work in a virtual reality (VR) environment.
 VR enables software engineers to be completely surrounded in a truly three dimensional work environment, rather than being limited to a few 2D monitors in front of them.
 VR also facilitates interaction—such as head rotation—that is both more familiar to users and more powerful than a traditional mouse and keyboard.

+// TODO: what is virtual reality?
 //VR devices render a slightly different image for each eye (stereoscopic rendering) which allows humans to sense depth in the images just like in the physical world.

 ## True 3D